-Installing new vinyl siding will protect your home’s exterior for decades, and you’ll earn a generous return on investment.
+Ideally, installing new siding will protect your home’s exterior for decades, and you’ll earn a generous return on investment.
 Even if you’re not planning to sell your home, a fresh face-lift can enhance your home’s curb appeal and your enjoyment of your home’s exterior beauty.

-Where you live, the size of your home and the type of vinyl siding you choose all play a part in how much the project will cost and how much financing you’ll need.
-The good news is you’ve got plenty of financing options to suit your finances and beautify your home.
+Where you live, the size of your home and the type of siding you choose all play a part in how much the project will cost and how much financing you’ll need.
+The good news is you’ve got plenty of options to choose from.

 The Short Version